DLR-RM/RAFCON/doc/concepts.rst

 A state does not represent a state of the system, but usually executes some action or calculates some result and finally return an outcome (see later).
 States can have an arbitrary number of input ports and output ports.
-There are different types of states:
+There are different types of states:''''''

 The simplest type of states is called **Execution state**.
 An execution state includes an ``execute`` function that is run when the